blog categories

 Winter, late December to March

 IDEAL FOR SKIING.
 If you like snow sports, or just that cozy snowy vibe, this is your sign to book a winter ski elopement!
+The snowpack is best from Feb to March, and days get longer as well.

 Early spring, March to early May

 NOT IDEAL.
 Not quite reliable enough to book a winter or a summer elopement.
 It’s an absolute shoulder season and things are just a bit wet, chilly and unpredictable.
+Probably my least favorite time of the year.

-Late Spring, June
+Late Spring, end of May through June

 Best places to stay in the Dolomites

-Generally, there is a huge range of options for booking accomodation in the Dolomites.
-There are traditional guest houses, luxury spas and hotels, Airbnbs, BnBs, Rifugios, Chalets, and Glamping/Camping.
-It depends a lot on your budget, what kind of amenities you want and where you feel most comfortable.
+There is a huge range of options for booking accomodation in the Dolomites.
+There are traditional mountain huts, luxury spas and resorts, Airbnbs, BnBs, Rifugios, Chalets, glamping and camping.
+It depends a lot on your budget and what kind of amenities you want.
 Expect prices to surge a lot in July and August.
-Many places are closed from October to early June.
-Cheapest prices from June to October will run you €100-200 on average.
-No matter which option below you go for, book early, which is 3-5 months in advance!
+Many mountain huts are closed from October to early June.
+Cheapest prices from June to October will run you €100-200 a night on average.
+Luxury hotels can be from €500 – 1000k per night.

 Rifugi are traditional mountain huts in South Tirol where day hikers and backpackers can grab food, drinks and/or a room.
-They are popular places to stay during the winter skii season as well.
+They are popular places to stay during the winter ski season as well.
 These huts sit close to summits, gondolas and popular trails.
 Most are accessible only by foot, and some can be reached by cable car.
 Often, the food in these huts is classic South Tirol cooking and is an experience in itself.

 When to Stay in a Rifugio: if you want to wake up right on the trail, go skiing, or experience sunset on the mountains without having to hike down in the dark, definitely consider a rifugio.
 They offer fast trail access and flexibility in ways that even the gondolas can’t, and are the ideal spot to stay overnight for a two day elopement.